How to Fix iMessage (iCloud & AppStore)

 Important notes about installing NVFileRAM:-

-1. More recent versions of Multibeast can now create the 'modules' folder in /Extra and place other '.dylib' files inside it, if you already have a 'modules' folder then just merge the contents of the attachment with the existing folder.
+1. More recent versions of Multibeast now create the 'modules' folder in /Extra and place other '.dylib' files inside it, if you already have a 'modules' folder then just merge the contents of the attachment with the existing folder.

-2. If you use the tip to move the /Extra folder and boot-loader files to the unused EFI partition then the chances are that FileNVRAM will not work for long, it is similar to the issue that effects RAID users in that once OSX is booted the EFI partition is unmounted so OSX has no access to nvram.uuid.plist.
+2. If you use the tip to move the /Extra folder and boot-loader files to the unused EFI partition then the chances are that FileNVRAM will not work for long, it is similar to the issue that effects RAID users in that once OSX is booted the EFI partition is unmounted so OSX no longer has access to the nvram.uuid.plist.
 To resolve this issue move the /Extra folder to the root of your startup drive and reinstall Chameleon or Chimera to the default location on the same drive, then use Disk Utility to erase the EFI partition (you will have to mount it first).
 This will not work for RAID or Fusion Drive systems.
 You could also try using EFI Mounter which is available in the Community Downloads sections of this site, This utility ensures that the EFI partition is mounted once OSX is booted which should allow FileNVRAM to function normally.

 3. In addition to having a unique OSX S/N (see Step-3) you must also have a unique OSX platform UUID, this is anther unique system identity and is normally generated by OSX via a key passed from the BIOS called 'SystemID'.